best-of-ai/ai-directories/README.md

 - [Altern](https://altern.ai) - Your Gateway to the AI Universe
 - [All Things AI](https://allthingsai.com/) - The Curated Resource of AI Tools
 - [Find my AI Tool](https://findmyaitool.com/) - Discover AI Tools for Your Business.
+- [Foundr/](https://foundr.ai/) - scover The Best AI Tools at Your Fingertips
 - [FUTUREPEDIA](https://www.futurepedia.io/) - THE LARGEST AI TOOLS DIRECTORY, UPDATED DAILY
 - [FutureTools](https://www.futuretools.io/) - Collects & Organizes All The Best AI Tools So YOU Too Can Become Superhuman!
 - [Grabon AI Directory](https://www.grabon.in/indulge/ai-tools/) - The World’s Best & Largest Directory Of AI Tools